devniz/aw/README.md

 ### Example

-I want to display the transaction of the merchant Id number 2: php report.php data.csv 2.
+I want to display the transaction of the merchant Id number 2: php scripts/report.php ../data.csv 2.

+### Composer

+Use only php composer.phar to install all third libraries.